TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/docs/multi-boot-from-one-partition.md

 >DISCLAIMER:
 > This is best done a on a drive which contains no data.
 If you do it on a drive with data make sure to back up anything important before beginning.
 Though It did work for me, I do not guarantee that this will work for you.

+**Overview From Orbit:**

+You can install as many versions of Linux you want as long as they support btrfs.
+Most installers will usually try to install them to `@` and `@home` subvolumes.
+Some won't.
+You may need to rename the subvolumes to something else.
+In fact, you should plan to rename them to just about anything else instead of `@` and `@home`.
+You'll want to leave those two free for installers to use.
+Also, if you don't, then one day you might unintentionally overwrite your system. oops.

+There are a lot of steps.
+And you should be comfortable working in the command line before beginning.
+If you screw up, it's probably fixable.
+Probably.

 **This tutorial assumes the following:**
 - you are comfortable working in the command line
 - you know how to make a bootable USB